Yohanisbon/AI-for-Education-in-Rural-Areas/README.md

+ 🧑‍🎓 About Me

+My name is Yohanisy Boniface.
+I am a passionate student from Tanzania aiming to study Ai.
+I believe technology should be fair and inclusive — and I’m working to make that true.
 AI-for-Education-in-Rural-Areas                                                                                                                                                                                               AI for Education in Rural Areas 🎓🌍

 This project explores how Artificial Intelligence can be used to improve access to quality education for students in underserved rural regions — inspired by my home village, Pawaga, in Tanzania.